Bills Digest No. 3, Bills Digests alphabetical index 2024-25

 2021 Interim National Commissioner for Defence and Veteran Suicide Prevention preliminary report

-An Interim National Commissioner for Defence and Veteran Suicide Prevention was appointed in November 2020, with the then Coalition Government intending to legislated an ongoing Commissioner.
+An Interim National Commissioner for Defence and Veteran Suicide Prevention was appointed in September 2020, with the then Coalition Government intending to legislate an ongoing Commissioner.
 In September 2021, the Interim Commissioner completed a preliminary interim report on work undertaken on an Independent Review of Past Defence and Veteran Suicides.
 The ongoing National Commissioner role was not legislated, and the government instead established a Royal Commission into Defence and Veteran Suicide (with Letters Patent issued by the Governor-General on 8 July 2021).

 The Interim Commissioner’s preliminary report also considered the complexity of the veterans’ legislation framework.
 The Interim Commissioner called for a reform of the system to focus on the wellbeing of veterans’ and their families: